• Skip to primary navigation

 Built in the second half of the 15th century.

-It is so amazing that this church is still standing.
-It is almost entirely built of wood, which is very rare in France.
+It’s so amazing that this church is still standing.
+It is built almost entirely of wood, which is very rare in France.

 Take time to look at the exterior with the roof and sides partially covered with chestnut shingles.
-Notice also the shape of the bell tower, separated from the church (to protect the parishioners in case of fire).
+Note also the shape of the bell tower, separated from the church (to protect parishioners in the event of fire).

 Then go inside.
 What do you notice?

-It looks like an upside down boat.
-It is because the first nave was built using naval techniques
+It looks like an upside-down boat.
+This is because the first nave was built using naval techniques.

 • Location